seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/2-using-the-listview/3-programatically-way.md

     setAndBindRootContentView(root, new MainViewModel(this));
 }
 ```
 Finally, bind list items data for `UIListView`.
 We've known that the data for list items is `itemViewModels` property of `MainViewModel`.
-So create a `MainViewModel` then bind data and do not forget binding root's content view data object to that new `MainViewModel`:
+So create a `MainViewModel` then bind data and do not forget to bind root content view data object to that new `MainViewModel`:
 ```java
 @Override
 public void onInitialize(Bundle bundle) {